AARP Hearing Center

 Dementia

-In the simplest terms, dementia is a decline in mental function — thinking, remembering and reasoning — that is usually irreversible.
-It’s a syndrome, not a disease, notes neurologist Ron Petersen, M.D., director of the Mayo Clinic Alzheimer’s Disease Research Center and the Mayo Clinic Study of Aging in Rochester, Minnesota.
+Simply put, dementia is a decline in mental function — thinking, remembering and reasoning — that is usually irreversible.
+It’s a syndrome, not a disease, notes neurologist Dr. Ronald Petersen, director of the Mayo Clinic Alzheimer’s Disease Research Center and the Mayo Clinic Study of Aging in Rochester, Minnesota.

-The catchall phrase encompasses several disorders that cause chronic memory loss, personality changes or impaired reasoning, Alzheimer’s disease being just one of them, says Dan G. Blazer, M.D., a psychiatrist and professor emeritus at Duke University School of Medicine.
+Dementia encompasses several disorders that cause chronic memory loss, personality changes or impaired reasoning, Alzheimer’s disease being just one of them, says Dr. Daniel G. Blazer, a psychiatrist and professor emeritus at Duke University School of Medicine.

-To be called dementia, the disorder must be severe enough to interfere with your daily life, says psychiatrist Constantine George Lyketsos, M.D., director of the Johns Hopkins Memory and Alzheimer’s Treatment Center in Baltimore.
+To be called dementia, the disorder must be severe enough to interfere with your daily life, says Dr. Constantine George Lyketsos, a psychiatrist and director of the Johns Hopkins Memory and Alzheimer’s Treatment Center in Baltimore.

 In fact, the earliest stage of dementia, known as mild cognitive impairment (MCI), is considered “forgetfulness beyond what is expected from aging,” Petersen says.
-With MCI, a person is still functioning normally — paying her bills, driving well enough, doing his taxes — though performing some of those tasks may take longer than they used to.
+With MCI, a person is still functioning normally — paying bills, driving well enough, doing their taxes — though performing some of those tasks may take longer than they used to.
 When someone starts to need regular assistance to do such daily activities, “that gets into the dementia range,” Petersen says.
+In fact, difficulty managing money can be a sign of declining brain health.

 More From AARP